JoshCarter8400/employee-tracker/README.md

   * To start the application once everything is installed you can run node prompt to start the process and manage your business

   ## Demo of app
+  You can view a walkthrough video of the app [here](https://drive.google.com/file/d/1UGaoigaSNjBwoRfkr0olVUatX_lssFCB/view)